 Land and Sea Tour

 In 2021, Scotland celebrates its Coasts and Waters with a year-long programme of events and activities which will shine a spotlight on these vital elements of our landscape.
-In celebration we have developed the Land & Sea Tour for anyone who wants to experience the full glory of the West Highlands and Islands of Scotland.
+In celebration we developed the Land & Sea Tour for anyone who wants to experience the full glory of the West Highlands and Islands of Scotland.

 Of old the region – with its myriad lochs, mountains, glens and islands – was best travelled by both land and sea.
 Many settlements and castles could only be accessed from the water.